Best Treadmills for Your Home Gym Check Them Out

 Adjustable Kettlebells

-Like adjustable dumbbells, adjustable kettlebells help home gym owners save on space by replacing several weights in one.
-The one concern with popular adjustable kettlebells is the handle is sometimes made with plastic, meaning it’s even harder to ensure a good grip especially as you sweat during a grueling workout.
-Companies like Bowflex specialize in these types of adjustable weights.
+Like adjustable dumbbells, adjustable kettlebells can help home gym owners save on space by replacing several weights in one.
+One concern with popular adjustable kettlebells is that the handle is sometimes made of plastic, which makes it even harder to maintain a good grip, especially as you sweat during a grueling workout.

 Dumbbells vs. Kettlebells FAQs